JTSDK/jtsdk64-tools-dep/README.md

 Postgres     : y
 Full Qt      : f
 MSYS2 Setup  : y

-Your Install Selections Were:
-  Python   : y
-  Git      : y
-  VS Code  : y
-  Postgres : y
-  Qt All   : f
-  MSYS2    : y
 ```

 ## MSYS2 Update and Configuration

 As with `JTSDK versoin 2`, the MSYS2 installation will need to be updated
 *before* installing hamlib dependencies.
-You cad do this manually with a shortcut
+You can do this manually with a shortcut
-or thought the menu system; the choice is yours.
+or through the menu system, the choice is yours.
 For consistency, this document
 will be using the menu system.

 You can read more about the [MSYS2][] setup process from their